NonCreature0714/asu_ser322_env_pta/README.md

 $ docker-compose up
 ```

-REBUILD each time your project recompiles to get an updated site and then start it up, but using the previous two commands.
+REBUILD each time your project recompiles to get an updated site and then start it up by using the previous two commands.

 This will start a stack of containers, Tomcat, Adminer, and Postgres.